Worst air pollution Johannesburg, today and tomorrow

-Tomorrow (28 June 2026): Air quality in Johannesburg is very poor.
-All pollutants stay as today.
-Pollution peaks around 7:00 AM (SO2: 100/100).
+Tomorrow (20 July 2026): Air quality in Johannesburg is very poor.
+AQI worsens to very poor; NO2 increases to poor; SO2 increases to very poor; HCHO decreases to medium; all other pollutants stay as today.
+Pollution peaks around 11:00 PM (SO2: 95.1/100).
 Airmine updates local air quality forecasts four times daily.

 For long term forecasts and maps, see the Airmine app